Table Tennis Smash

 The forehand smash

 The forehand smash is a shot you play when the ball is up at least shoulder-high.
-If the ball is lower than that, you’ll succeed with a forehand topspin.
+You’ll succeed with a forehand topspin if the ball is lower than that.

-The forehand smash is used to attack hard and fast to push the other player back away from the table while attempting to conclude the rally and pick the point.
+The forehand smash attacks hard and fast to push the other player back away from the table while attempting to conclude the rally and pick the point.

 Always use this stroke to counteract the other player’s lob (when they bounce the ball above the net).